 At the vaccination visit you will be given a COVID-19 vaccination card which is the same as that used in the national vaccination program.
 The difference is, unlike in the national program, this card will not give the name and batch number of the vaccine you have received (as this would "unblind" you).
 Instead, the card will say "COVID-19 vaccine".
+IRAS Project ID : 291055 REC Ref: 21/SC/0022 Comparing COVID-19 Vaccine Schedule Combinations (Com-COV) PIS Version 6.0, Page 17 of 24

 These cards are not at present considered to be "vaccination passports" - and this is true whether you receive them through the national immunisation programme or through a trial.
-The UK has not, as yet, introduced any kind of official certification system in relation to vaccinations and it is unclear whether they will do so.
 We are working together with the vaccine task force and NHS digital to ensure that there is a digital record of the COVID vaccines received during the trial, for our participants.
-Additionally, we will provide all participants with an official letter addressed to "to whom it may concern" stating their involvement in the trial, the premise of the trial and the dates of their vaccines including a statement that they should be considered fully vaccinated in line with the most up to date UK Public Health recommendations.
-We will always seek not to disadvantage our participants, and will be responsive to any of these kinds of potential changes - taking advice from the trial oversight committees.
+Whilst participants remain blinded to which vaccines they have received, we will provide an official letter addressed to "to whom it may concern" stating their involvement in the trial, the premise of the trial and the dates of their vaccines including a statement that they should be considered fully vaccinated in line with the most up to date UK Public Health recommendations.